d2-shadow/d2-shadow.github.io/tools/Ancient Grimoire/readme.md

 ## Disclaimer
 **The risk with using this on BNET is unclear.
 So if you're paranoid, DON'T use this outside of Single Player.**

+## Known Issue
+### Issue with tab selection
+When closing and then opening the menu, your last selected tab is still selected even though the first tab is loaded.
+Switch tabs to correct this.
+I don't know how to fix this unfortunately.

 ## How to Use
 You can access Runewords and Recipes via main menu by clicking the **Ancient Grimoire** button.